titaniumnetwork-dev/Proxy-Dispenser/README.md

 # Proxy Dispenser

 The most advanced proxy dispenser bot for Discord.
+Used in Titanium Network.

 Currently no Masqr support.